HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 This feature was particularly important for maintaining a seamless user experience and is a essential factor for evaluating my project.
 By allowing RSA keys to be shared and imported across devices, users could avoid the hassle of managing multiple keys for different platforms.
 The successful implementation on the desktop version demonstrated the feasibility and benefits of this approach.
 However, the challenges encountered in implementing this feature on the mobile version highlighted some of the limitations and complexities involved, such as differences in operating system capabilities, file handling, and security restrictions on mobile platforms.

+## Jest Testing
+### Data Type
+First, within the project, the current code structure gives the Jest testing some challenges.
+To test with Jest, we need to assume the

 - Jest 未能实现 为什么? 为什么他很重要?